JuBiotech/robotools/README.md

 ```
 pip install robotools
 ```

+# Contributing
+The easiest way to contribute is to report bugs by opening [Issues](https://github.com/JuBiotech/robotools/issues).

+We apply automated code style normalization using `black`.
+This is done with a `pre-commit`, which you can set up like this:
+1. `pip install pre-commit`
+2. `pre-commit install`
+3. `pre-commit run --all`

+Step 2.) makes sure that the `pre-commit` runs automatically before you make a commit.

+Step 3.) runs it manually.

 # Usage and Citing
 `robotools` is licensed under the [GNU Affero General Public License v3.0](https://github.com/JuBiotech/robotools/blob/master/LICENSE).